fricciardi/datetime2/docs/index.rst

 Development of the :mod:`datetime2` module starts from the idea that a day in history or in future is the same independently from the way it is represented in different cultures.
-The module, indeed, detaches operations on dates from the representation, chosing for the base class a very simple definition.
+The module, indeed, detaches operations on dates from their representation, chosing for the base class a very simple definition.
 In the example below a :class:`Date` object is created, and it is then printed in two different representations: